hannesm/statmemprof-mirage/README.md

 %%VERSION%%

-statmemprof-mirage consists of two parts: the first is the Statmemprof_mirage module, to be used in a unikernel (NB: this should be done either in a secure environment, or authentication and encryption should be added):
+statmemprof-mirage consists of two parts: the first part is the Statmemprof_mirage module, to be used in a unikernel (NB: this should be done either in a secure environment, or authentication and encryption should be added):
 ```OCaml
   let memprof flow =